otoolep/questdb.io/docs/intJAVA.md

 The `writer` instance must be eventually released to release resources.
 In this case, it will be released back to the engine for re-use.
 Constructing a new writer is a resource-intensive operation and it will allocate memory on JVM heap.
-Writers lifecycles should be carefully considered for your particular use case.
+Writers lifecycle should be carefully considered for your particular use case.

 2 - Create a new row
 ~~~ java